Robust adaptive variable selection in ultra-high dimensional linear regression models: Conclusions

 \section{Conclusions}

-In this paper we have presented a new robust adaptive LASSO methods based on the DPD-loss function for the LRM under ultra-high dimension.
-This selection of the loss grants high robustness against outliers in the data, while the use of adaptive LASSO penalty ensures the oracle property, so that it performs as well as if the true underlying model were given in advance.
-Further, the computation of the proposed AW-DPD-LASSO estimator can be solved by using the same efficient algorithms as the DPD-LASSO method, just with properly transforming the data.
-Through an extensive simulation study, it has been shown that the use of AW-DPD-LASSO method improves the accuracy of the parameters estimation (both regression coefficient and error variance) compared to several other existing robust and non-robust methods.
-This advantage is accentuated in the estimation of the error standard deviation $\sigma$.
+In this paper we have presented a new robust adaptive LASSO method based on the DPD-loss function for the LRM under the ultra-high dimensional set-up.
+This election of the loss grants high robustness against outliers in the data, while the use of adaptive LASSO penalty ensures the oracle property, and hence it performs as well as if the true underlying model was given in advance.
+Further, the computation of the proposed AW-DPD-LASSO estimator can be solved by using the same efficient algorithms as the DPD-LASSO method, just properly transforming the data.
+Through an extensive simulation study, it has been shown that the use of AW-DPD-LASSO method improves the accuracy of the parameters estimation (both regression coefficients and error variance) compared to several other existing robust and non-robust methods.
+This advantage is accentuated for the estimation of the error standard deviation.

-The simplicity and usefulness of the adaptive DPD framework encourages for its extension to other parametric regression models.
+We should note that, although the theoretical results are derived for any general error distribution from the location-scale family, the computational algorithm for our proposed estimators is developed only for the common case of normal error distribution.
+It would be an important future research to appropriately modify the proposed algorithm for the computation of our AW-DPD-LASSO estimator with any other specified (non-normal) error density.
+Additionally, the simplicity and usefulness of the adaptive DPD framework encourages for its extension to other parametric regression models.
 In particular, in future works, our interest will be to consider the general adaptively weighted DPD-LASSO approach for the binary and multiple logistic regression models, as well as for Poisson regression model, under the ultra-high dimensional set-up.
-Their further extension to the class of ultra-high dimensional generalized linear models will also be a complete and important future work.
+Their extension to the ultra-high dimensional generalized linear models will also be an important future work.